evergreen-ci/git-co-evg-base/README.md

   --timeout-secs INTEGER          Number of seconds to search for before giving up.
   --commit-limit TEXT             Oldest commit to check before giving up.
   --git-operation [checkout|rebase|merge|none]
-                                  Git operations to perform with found commit [default=checkout].
+                                  Git operations to perform with found commit [default=none].
   -b, --branch TEXT               Name of branch to create on checkout.
   --save-criteria TEXT            Save the specified criteria rules under the specified name for
                                   future use.